jjvsqz/cse15l-lab-reports/lab1.md

 juanj@BOOK-CJCG9LS1GL ~/Desktop/lab1 %
 }
 ```
-The initial directory set to /Users/juanj@BOOK-CJCG9LS1GL/Desktop/lab1, executing the cat command results in the output displaying the contents of the file Hello.java.
+The initial directory is /Users/juanj@BOOK-CJCG9LS1GL/Desktop/lab1, executing the cat command results in the output displaying the contents of the file Hello.java.
 This behavior aligns with the expected functionality of the cat command, which is designed to display the contents of specified files.
 No errors occurred during the execution of the command, as it successfully displayed the contents of the Hello.java file.